gogorichie/drip/README.md

-# Display Rotation Image Project
+# Display Rotatating Image Project

 This is a simple web application that rotates through a set of images stored in a folder.
 The app is built using HTML, CSS, and JavaScript.